Archive - 2014 - Sports Article

 The 43-year-old Cumberland resident, who works as a physical therapist at a Woonsocket nursing home, will not be a member of any team, like thousands of others who have joined over the 30-plus years the ride has existed.

-WOONSOCKET – Inside the Mount St. Charles dugout after the top of the sixth inning,...
+WOONSOCKET – Mount St. Charles advanced to the semifinal round of the Division II playoffs...